-The land capable of cultivation, is scarcely in any part more than a fringe of low alluvial soil, accumulated round the base of the mountains, and protected from the waves of the sea by a coral reef, which encircles the entire line of coast.
+The land capable of cultivation is scarcely in any part more than a fringe of low alluvial soil, accumulated round the baes of the mountains, and protected from the waves of the sea by a coral reef, which encircles the entire line of coast.
 Within the reef there is an expanse of smooth water, like that of a lake, where the canoes of the natives can ply with safety and where ships anchor.
-The low land which comes down to the beach of coral-sand, is covered by the most beautiful productions of the intertropical regions.
-In the midst of bananas, orange, cocoa-nut, and bread-fruit trees, spots are cleared where yams, sweet potatoes, the sugar-cane, and pine-apples, are cultivated.
-Even the brushwood is an imported fruit-tree, namely, the guava, which from its well remarks, utterly inexplicable connected with the different degrees of shyness and care with which birds conceal their nests.
-How strange it is that the English wood-pigeon, generally so wild a bird, should very frequently rear its young in shrubberies close to houses!

-abundance has become as noxious as a weed.
-In Brazil I have often admired the varied beauties of the bananas, palms, and orange-trees contrasted together; and here we also have the bread-fruit, conspicuous from its large, glossy, and deeply digitated leaf.
+The low land which comes down to the beach of coralsand is covered by the most beautiful productions of the intertropical regions.
+In the midst of bananas, orange, cocoanut, and bread-fruit trees, spots are cleared where yams, sweet potatoes, the sugar-cane, and pine-apples, are cultivated.
+Even the brushwood is an imported fruit-tree, namely, the guava, which from its abundance has become as noxious as a weed.
+In Brazil I have often admired the varied beauty of the bananas. palms, and orange-trees contrasted together; and here we also have the bread-fruit, conspicuous from its large, glossy, and deeply digitated leaf.
 It is admirable to behold groves of a tree, sending forth its branches with the vigour of an English oak, loaded with large and most nutritious fruit.
 However seldom the usefulness of an object can account for the pleasure of beholding it, in the case of these beautiful woods, the knowledge of their high productiveness no doubt enters largely into the feeling of admiration.
 The little winding paths, cool from the surrounding shade, led to the scattered houses; the owners of which everywhere gave us a cheerful and most hospitable reception.

 I was pleased with nothing so much as with the inhabitants.
-There is a mildness in the expression of their countenances which at once banishes the idea of a savage; and an intelligence which shows that they are advancing in civilization.
-The common people, when working, keep the upper part of their bodies quite naked; and it is then that the Tahitians are seen to advantage.
+There is a mildness in the expression of their countenances which at once banishes the idea of a savage; and an intelligence which shows that they are advancing in civilisation. common people, when working, keep the upper part of their bodies quite naked; and it is then that the Tahitians are seen to advantage.
 They are very tall, broad-shouldered, athletic, and well-proportioned.
-It has been remarked, that it requires little habit to make a dark skin more pleasing and natural to the eye of an European than his own colour.
-A white man bathing by the side of a Tahitian, was like a plant bleached by the gardener's art compared with a fine dark green one growing vigorously in the open fields.
-Most of the men are tattooed, and the ornaments follow the curvature of the body so gracefully, that they have a very elegant effect.
-One common pattern, varying in its details, is somewhat like the crown of a palmtree.
+It has been remarked that it requires little habit to make a dark skin more pleasing and natural to the eye of an European than his own colour.
+A white man bathing by the side of a Tahitian was like a plant bleached by the gardener's art compared with a fine dark green one growing vigorously in the open fields.
+Most of the men are tattooed, and the ornaments follow the curvature of the body so gracefully that they have a very elegant effect.
+One common pattern, varying in its details, is somewhat like the crown of a palm-tree.
 It springs from the central line of the back, and gracefully curls round both sides.
 The simile may be a fanciful one, but I thought the body of a man thus ornamented was like the trunk of a noble tree embraced by a delicate creeper.